a EB (Erythromycin 250 mg (erythromycin base))

 Pill imprint a EB has been identified as Erythromycin 250 mg (erythromycin base).

-Erythromycin is used in the treatment of dental abscess; skin or soft tissue infection; strep throat; bronchitis; chlamydia infection (and more), and belongs to the drug class macrolides.
+Erythromycin is used in the treatment of skin or soft tissue infection; dental abscess; upper respiratory tract infection; strep throat; bronchitis (and more), and belongs to the drug class macrolides.
 There is no proven risk in humans during pregnancy.
 Erythromycin 250 mg (erythromycin base) is not subject to the Controlled Substances Act.

 See also related documents.